 Vision- and immunity-boosting vitamin A is fat-soluble, meaning the body absorbs it with fats in the diet, so it’s best taken with food.
 According to the National Institutes of Health’s Office of Dietary Supplements, beta-carotene (an important source of vitamin A) is the most common vitamin A-type in foods and dietary supplements.
 The recommended amount of vitamin A varies by the individual based on age and sex.

-“Probiotics, which can be the most expensive of all your vitamins, should be taken just before or at the time of your meals to help decrease the effects of stomach acid that can kill the probiotics,” says Elsie Koh, MD, medical director of Azura Vascular Care, which focuses on outpatient vascular care and ambulatory surgery centres.
+“Probiotics, which can be the most expensive of all your vitamins, should be taken just before or at the time of your meals to help decrease the effects of stomach acid that can kill the probiotics,” says Elsie Koh, MD, medical director of Azura Vascular Care.
 Waiting until after the meal won’t have those same benefits—a 2011 study published in Beneficial Microbes found that most of the beneficial bacteria in a probiotic supplement survived when taken 30 minutes before or during a meal; very few did when taken half an hour after eating.
 A bit of fat also seemed to help; more survived with one per cent milk or oat milk than with apple juice or water.

 Find out what probiotics can—and can’t—do.